ili101/PartnerCenterCommunity/README.md

 #### Cmdlets
 * We can maintain the same Cmdlets and parameters names as [PartnerCenter](https://www.powershellgallery.com/packages/PartnerCenter/) when reasonable.
 This make the module easy to migrate to and also make it easier to write as we have a good baseline to work on and existing documentation.
-* Currently the functions return the raw response, we can potentially add an `-Output` parameter to all Cmdlets with option like "Raw", "Compatibility", "New" etc.
+* We can potentially add multiple options to the new `-OutputFormat` parameter on all Cmdlets. with option like "Raw" (return all as is), "Compatibility" (equivalent to PartnerCenter), "New", etc.

 ## Cmdlets implemented so far
 * `New-PartnerWebApp`